rockettheme/docs/Docs/magento/start/install_magento.md

 File Permissions
 -----

 In order for Magento to work properly, you will need to set file permissions in a way that allows it to write to certain folders.
-Below, we've listed the files and directories you'll want to set to `777` (read, write, and execute).
+Below, we have listed the files and directories you will want to set to `777` (read, write, and execute).

 * File(s)
 	* magento/var/.htaccess